fleetdm/fleet/articles/osquery-as-a-threat-hunting-platform.md

 ![osquery… as a threat hunting platform?](../website/assets/images/articles/osquery-for-threat-hunting-2-1600x900@2x.jpg)

-Osquery was built by Facebook engineers who needed a way to look inside heterogeneous device inventories.
-This open-source agent helps security engineers collect detailed system data from workstations and servers across organizations of all sizes.

-Osquery makes it easy to monitor operating system internals for computers.
-As a quick and cost-effective endpoint monitoring tool, osquery extracts a rich data set from a system that you can easily query to uncover specific artifacts linked to that system.

-Collecting quality data wasn’t the only reason behind the creation of osquery.
+[Facebook engineers built osquery](https://fleetdm.com/podcasts/the-future-of-device-management-ep1) to inspect complex device inventories.
+This open-source agent makes it easy to monitor operating system internals for computers.
+It extracts a rich data set from a system that you can easily query to uncover specific artifacts linked to that system.
+But collecting quality data wasn’t the only reason for creating osquery.

 Imagine how many endpoints an organization like Facebook has.
-Inspecting all these devices could strain systems and diminish performance if not lead to downtime.
+Inspecting all these devices could strain systems and diminish performance if not cause downtime.
 That’s why osquery was designed to be lightweight.
 Security teams can identify, investigate, and proactively track threats on hundreds of thousands of devices — making osquery a powerful tool for triage.

-Simply put, osquery acts as a single source of truth, a threat hunting platform for large-scale monitoring and detection of Indicators of Compromise (IoC) and Tactics, Techniques, and Procedures (TTP).
+Simply put, osquery acts as a single source of truth for security responders who need detailed data from every workstation and server.
+It’s a threat hunting platform for large-scale monitoring and detection of indicators of compromise (IoC) as well as Tactics, Techniques, and Procedures (TTP).

 This provides an important link between analysts and operating system internals.
 Analysts can query running processes, changes in the file system, logged-in users, loaded kernel modules, installed packages, and Syslog messages — all from a database-like structure.